SECTION C: BUSINESS AND SUPPORT SERVICES

 - Office Supplies

-- Computers and other electronic devices may not be charged to the card without prior approval of the Comptroller or the Vice President for Finance and Administration
+- Computers and other electronic devices may not be charged to the card without prior approval of the Director of Budget and Procurement or their designee.

 - Cash advances